Current Projects etc.

 BACK IN THE UK............

-During a recent trip to North Wales, I was able to play an organ that I have known for many years but had never got around to playing.
+During a house hunting trip to North Wales, I was able to play an organ that I had known for many years but had never got around to playing.
 I also managed to sample several of the more interesting stops which I may be able to use at some time in the future.
 Unfortunately, the noise of the blower was exceptionally loud despite the organ having been restored a few years ago.
 Some of the stops were really delightful and date back a couple of centuries.
 If nothing else, they may provide a useful reference point for modelling other stops if nothing else.
+Unfortunately I was not able to gain access to a very fine Hill and unbelievably, the cathedral was closed in the middle of the afternoon.

 Several other instruments have come to my attention which may repay a little revisiting at some time in between my other major planned projects. none of them are particularly noteworthy as complete instruments but most have at least one or two redeeming features which might be worthy of consideration.

-The old harmonium that I sampled some years ago has finally had some work carried out to produce a small extended sample set for use in an upcoming performance of the Rossini Messe.
-Originally I was likely to be playing it but it now seems that Hugh Banton will have that pleasure since he is now living local to the venue.
-It isn't anything wonderful as an instrument in comparison to some of the instruments by more famous manufacturers but it should do the job adequately and is of course, at A440 pitch.
+The old harmonium that I sampled some years ago finally had some work carried out to produce a small extended sample set for use in the Rossini Messe.
+It isn't anything wonderful as an instrument in comparison to some of the instruments by more famous manufacturers but it does the job adequately and is of course, at A440 pitch.
+It has been used by a well known Music College as well as several other venues.

 * * * * *